Middletown-based Tattered Flag Brewery & Still Works to open barrel house near Lancaster train station

 Tattered Flag Barrel House Lancaster will take a spot near the Lancaster Amtrak station at 1018 N. Christian St. where it will feature barrel-aged beer and spirits, according to a post on Tattered Flag’s Facebook page.

-At the location next to Fulton Bank in the Station Square shopping center, the barrel house will also offer a food menu and feature an outdoor deck, the post said.
+At the location behind the Fulton Bank in the Station Square shopping center, the barrel house will also offer a food menu and feature an outdoor deck, the post said.

 Tattered Flag has its flagship brewpub and distillery on South Union Street in Middletown, where it also has a coffee shop.
 In addition, Tattered Flag has a taproom in Gettysburg and a distillery room in Hershey.